Main

 The patches I wrote to give TuxNES 0.75 a manual frameskip rate are here: tuxnes_fs.zip.
 You'll need to apply "emu.patch" to "tuxnes-0.75/emu.c", "ggi.patch" to "tuxnes-0.75/ggi.c", "renderer.patch" to "tuxnes-0.75/renderer.c", "w.patch" to "tuxnes-0.75/w.c", and "x11.patch" to "tuxnes-0.75/x11.c" (if you would like to add my changes to the original source before building).
 The changes add new frameskip GNU long_options ("--frameskip" and "-k").
 They can be set like: "--frameskip=10" or "-k=10" (to impose an fps of "3").
 And, the source I built from is here: tuxnes-0.75.tar.gz.

 The patches I wrote to increase zSNES 1.51's maximum frameskip rate (and allow a user to control how frequently sounds are written and the number of timing ticks added between frames) are here: zsnes_fs99.zip.
-You can apply "zsnes_fs99_vcache.patch" to "src/vcache.asm", "zsnes_fs99_zloader.c" to "src/zloader.c", "zsnes_fs99_guifuncs.patch" to "src/gui/guifuncs.c", "zsnes_fs99_guimouse.patch" to "src/gui/guimouse.c", and "zsnes_fs99_sdllink.patch" to "src/linux/sdllink.c" (if you would like to add my changes to the original source before building).
+You can apply "zsnes_fs99_vcache.patch" to "src/vcache.asm", "zsnes_fs99_zloader.patch" to "src/zloader.c", "zsnes_fs99_guifuncs.patch" to "src/gui/guifuncs.c", "zsnes_fs99_guimouse.patch" to "src/gui/guimouse.c", and "zsnes_fs99_sdllink.patch" to "src/linux/sdllink.c" (if you would like to add my changes to the original source before building).
 You will need to copy "interrupt.h" to zSNES's "src/linux" build folder (because it is required by my sdllink.c changes).

 The source I built from is here: zsnes151src.tar.bz2.
 It's worth mentioning: the frameskip values start to show characters instead of decimal values when they are set above 9 (yeah-- I didn't bother to change the code to fix that).
 Loading a SNES cabinet with zSNES will add the files "zticks.txt" and "zwrite_sound_factor.txt" to a user's zSNES folder (~/.zsnes on a GNU/Linux system).
 By default, zticks.txt will contain "1000" and "20" on two separate lines.
 The top value is the number of ticks added between NTSC frames.
 And, the bottom value is the number of ticks added between PAL frames.
 Decreasing those values will throttle zSNES like crazy on bare metal or on top of KVM.
 On top of Qemu tcg, well-- kinda disappointing, really.
 You'll notice a slight performance boost by halving the values (or more).
 But, not much.